Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to create a pull request or report any issues.
+Please don't hesitate to create a pull request or report any issues.

 ## 📜 License